Israelis quietly expand enclave in Palestinian district of Jerusalem

 Hoping to cement Israel's claim on all of Jerusalem, far-right Jews have been paying top dollar for Silwan properties, often through Arab middle-men to circumvent Palestinian taboos on such sales.

 An estimated 500 settlers, armed or protected by paramilitary police, live in Silwan among 50,000 Palestinians.
-Israel's claim to all of Jerusalem as its capital is not recognised internationally.
+Israel's claim to all of Jerusalem as its capital is not recognized internationally.

 In an apparent bid to stave off fresh scrutiny and possible confrontations, Monday's Israeli arrivals slipped in by night and holed up in the two buildings whose 10 apartments, Palestinians said, had been vacant for months after being sold through a local intermediary who had since absconded.